War on Drugs Red Rocks, Monday, September 19th, 2022

 To reach the hill in time

-I was lost in the light that can’t be seen
+I was lost in a light that can’t be seen.

-You know the coast, you’re on your own
+You know the cost, you’re on your own

 You’re on your own, oh